 In September 2006, I began my academic career when I started teaching journalism studies and English in the Sultanate of Oman.
 I became responsible for running the Journalism Department at Sohar University whose academic program is affiliated with Queensland University in Australia.
 After less than two years, I applied to study for a Ph.D. in media and communication and got enrolled in late 2008 in a Ph.D. program at Leicester University in the UK under the supervision of Professor Barrie Gunter.
 Shortly before finalizing my viva, I got hired to join the Communication and Media Department at Erasmus University (EUR) in the Netherlands.
 After staying there for three years and serving as an Assistant Professor, I left and settled in Canada.

 In terms of research, I have published 50+ papers and book chapters.
-My research interests are focused on social media and global communication as well as Arab media and popular culture.
-I have some main research contributions such as news organizations 2.0, Islam online, Iraqi media, and Arabic folklore and mythology.
+My research interests are focused on social media and global communication as well as popular culture.
+I have some main research contributions such as news organizations 2.0, online religion, and Iraqi media.
 One of my research studies on news values and social media which was published in the journal of Journalism has been among the top 10 most read articles in the field of media and communication in the year 2016.

 I have published several empirical studies on the Arab Spring in Bahrain, Syria, Oman, and Iraq as well as on women’s social movements, news on social media, and Jihad 3.0.
 Most of these studies appeared in top ISI ranked journals in their respective fields like Information, Communication & Society, Public Relations Review, Terrorism & Political Violence, Social Science Computer Review, and Journal for the Scientific Study of Religion.
 Also, I have been an editorial board member in the Journal of Popular Culture since 2009, reviewing 20+ papers for this journal.
 I have also blind reviewed research papers for 30+ academic journals in different disciplines.